eStoreLabs/RC---230322-SF-23-Magne-Forte-60-ZAWISZA/README.md

   ~~7.
 Make sure to close `<img>` and `<a>` tags in one line.
 If not they close them in their editor by adding additional `„/>”` (default action)~~

   ~~8.
 Do not use external source code: sliders/carousels from slider.js, slick-carousel, owl carousel etc. Needs to be coded without external sources.~~

+todo: fix font weight, especially in footer, but something is wrong with the font file.
+NEED FONT FILE FROM DESIGNER